AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 **Currently looking for a PhD position to join in Fall 2021.**

-I'm an Iranian Computer Science student with two years of industry experience as a Data Infrastructure Engineer.
-I'm currently doing an academic research internship in Internet Measurements.
+I’m an Iranian Computer Science student with two years of industry experience as a Data Infrastructure Engineer.
+I’m currently doing an academic research internship in Internet Measurements at Max Planck Institute for Informatics.

-I'm generally interested in Systems Engineering and related subjects.
+My research interests are Systems Engineering and related subjects; Mainly [large scale] Distributed Systems, Cloud Computing, Operating Systems, Datacenters, Computer Networks, and Security.
+My general interests are distributed and scalable [Big Data] software and also cloud-native software in general.

+In the past, I have done a Data Engineering summer internship at Sahab Pardaz after the first year of my bachelor’s; And collaborated with Dr. Shahin Rouhani of the Sharif University of Technology as a Machine Learning Engineer.